elsaschutfort/MATH598C-FinalProject/WRITEUP.md

 Extrapolating to the full benchmark_large.json (~100 prompts × 3 variants each, totaling ~300 prompt calls), we estimate total runtimes of roughly 29 minutes for TinyLlama and ~9 minutes for Qwen, assuming comparable per-prompt timing.
 These estimates suggest the full benchmark is computationally feasible without requiring GPU cluster access, though we note that TinyLlama's runtime may increase with longer or more complex prompts in the full benchmark.

-**Changes in Strategy:**
+**Changes in Strategy:** Initially, we planned to use open-ended responses from the model.
+However, based on feedback, we shifted to a 1-5 Likert Scale.
+By having a numerical scale we could rate the model's answers on, we significantly improved our ability to statistically analyze the results and compare the models objectively.

 ## 6. Roadblocks

 TinyLlama-1.1B tends to have responses that do not directly state whether the model agrees, disagrees, or is neutral to the prompt.
 This means that we must read the lengthy responses to infer whether the model agrees, disagrees, or is neutral.
+Additionally, the Qwen-1.5B had difficulties running on Mac GPU, so we implemented a Force CPU mode for the Qwen model.

 ## 7. Future Work
 1. **Temperature Comparison**: Run the same benchmark at **Temperature 0.0** (Deterministic) vs **Temperature 0.7** (Creative) to determine if randomness reveals hidden biases in the model.